ethereum/go-ethereum/src/pages/docs/fundamentals/sync-modes.md

 connection) and also the total gas used in each block (more gas means more changes to the state that have to be handled).

-In summary, snap sync progresses in the following sequence:
+To summarize, snap sync progresses in the following sequence:
 - download and verify headers
-- download block bodies and receipts
-- download raw state data
+- download block bodies and receipts.In parallel, download raw state data and build state trie
-- regenerate state trie
 - heal state trie to account for newly arriving data

 **Note** Snap sync is the default behaviour, so if the `--syncmode` value is not passed to Geth at startup,